Mueang Samut Sakhon district: Local government

-The district is divided into 18 subdistricts (tambons), which are further subdivided into 116 villages (mubans).
-Samut Sakhon itself has city status (thesaban nakhon) and covers the three subdistricts Maha Chai, Tha Chalom, and Krokkrak.
-Bang Pla is a subdistrict municipality (thesaban tambon) which covers parts of the same-named subdistrict.
-Three other subdistricts completely form a subdistrict municipality: Na Di, Bang Ya Phraek and Tha Chin.
-The non-municipal area is administered by 12 tambon administrative organizations (TAO).
+As of December 2024 there are: seven municipalities (thesaban), of which Samut Sakhon itself has city status (thesaban nakhon) and covers the combined area of Mahachai, Tha Chalom and Krokkrak subdistricts.
+Phanthai Norasing is a town municipality (thesaban mueang) and covers the whole subdistrict.
+Bang Pla is a subdistrict municipality (thesaban tambon) which covers only village 4 of subdistrict Ban Ko.
+Four subdistricts completely form a subdistrict municipality: Bang Ya Phraek, Na Di, Tha Chin and Khok Krabue.
+The non-municipal areas are administered by ten subdistrict administrative organizations - SAO (ongkan borihan suan tambon - o bo toh).